yabwon/SAS_PACKAGES/SPF/SPFinit.md

                    means "Yes".
 Content is extracted into the **packages** fileref
                    directory in `<packageName>_AdditionalContent` folder.
                    For other locations use `%loadPackageAddCnt()` macro.

+ - `SFRCVN=`      *Optional.* Provides a NAME for a macro variable to store value of the
+                  *success-failure return code* of the installation process.
+Return value
+                  has the following form: `<number of successes>.<number of failures>`
+                  The macro variable is created as a *global* macro variable.

 --------------------------------------------------------------------------------------------

  Visit: `https://github.com/yabwon/SAS_PACKAGES/tree/main/SPF/Documentation` to learn more.